-404 The major limitation of our work is the lack of clinical trial data and lack of data on potentially important re-purposing 405 agents such as favipiravir and nitazoxanide and that only one of the authors of a major clinical trial agreed to share their 406 data.
-Through applying quality assessment criteria on drug history and assay reporting, pre-specifying our analysis in our 407 protocol and PROSPERO registration before undertaking Cox proportional hazards and NLME modelling we aimed to 408 reduce possible bias in the heterogenous data available.
-Whilst we were able to extract a limited common demographics 409 set, particularly in the high-quality data subset (age, sex, disease severity, antiviral drug histories), our data may be limited 410 by other non-antiviral medications that were not fully reported in the included papers.
-Furthermore, as many of our 411 included papers were on patients with mild or no symptoms and only contained data on one patient reported to have died, 412 we were unable to study associations of viral load and mortality.
-Viral load measured by PCR is not necessarily infectious 413 virus, and recently it has been shown that only in samples above 10 copies/mL can SARS-CoV-2 be cultured.

-414 Therefore, our data should preferably be used to study viral trajectories in relation to antiviral therapy rather than to infer 415 probability of transmission.
+The major limitation of our work is the lack of clinical trial data and lack of data on potentially important repurposing agents, such as favipiravir and nitazoxanide, and that only one of the authors of a major clinical trial agreed to share their data.
+9 Through applying quality assessment criteria on drug history and assay reporting, prespecifying our analysis in our protocol and PROSPERO registration before undertaking Cox-PH and NLME modeling we aimed to reduce possible bias in the heterogenous data available.
+Although we were able to extract a limited common demographics set, particularly in the high-quality data subset (age, sex, disease severity, and antiviral drug histories), our data may be limited by other nonantiviral medications that were not fully reported in the included papers.
+Furthermore, as many of our included papers were on patients with mild or no symptoms and only contained data on one patient reported to have died, we were unable to study associations of viral load and mortality.
+Viral load measured by PCR is not necessarily infectious virus, and recently it has been shown that only in samples above 107 copies/mL can SARS-CoV-2 be cultured.
+39Therefore, our data should preferably be used to study viral trajectories in relation to antiviral therapy rather than to infer probability of transmission.

-417 The detection of viable virus might be overcome through whole genome sequencing and the detection of subgenomic 418 RNA.
-This has however only been conducted in a single study, included in our review.
-Woelfel et al. showed through E 419 gene subgenomic RNA quantification and relating it to the entire virus genome RNA, that presence of subgenomic RNA 420 fragments can be a hint for active viral replication and thus active infection.
-More recent studies by Alexandersen et al 421 and van Kampen et al however detected subgenomic RNA up to 22 days after onset of symptoms.
-It is postulated this 422 was related to subgenomic RNA being rather stable and associated with cellular membranes and thus detection of 423 subgenomic RNAs in clinical samples does not necessarily indicate viral activity.
-Future controlled studies of subgenomic 424 RNA levels in patients on and off antiviral therapies are urgently required to better understand this potential biomarker of 425 drug effect.
+The detection of viable virus might be overcome through whole genome sequencing and the detection of subgenomic RNA.
+This has, however, only been conducted in a single study, included in our review.
+Woelfel et al.37 showed through E gene subgenomic RNA quantification and relating it to the entire virus genome RNA, that presence of subgenomic RNA fragments can be a hint for active viral replication and thus active infection.
+More recent studies by Alexandersen et al.38 and van Kampen et al.,39 however, detected subgenomic RNA up to 22 days after onset of symptoms.
+It is postulated this was related to subgenomic RNA being rather stable and associated with cellular membranes and thus detection of subgenomic RNAs in clinical samples does not necessarily indicate viral activity.
+Future controlled studies of subgenomic RNA levels in patients on and off antiviral therapies are urgently required to better understand this potential biomarker of drug effect.

-427 In conclusion, this individual patient level meta-analysis has yielded useful insights into SARS-CoV-2 viral dynamics.
-A 428 model-based description of viral trajectories in different sampling sites has been elucidated, and we have found covariates 429 such as increasing age, disease severity and male sex to be associated with slower viral clearance.
-Our review firmly 430 establishes a role for early viral suppression in the management of SARS-CoV-2 and an important signal as to the possible 431 benefits of interferons as a component of antiviral therapy has been found.
-It has been shown that viral dynamic models 432 such as ours can increase the power to detect drug effects due to their utilisation of serial measures and our model should 433 be useful to others in both the design and analysis of future Phase II trials, hence the model code and raw data from this 434 analysis is made available.
+In conclusion, this individual patient level meta-analysis has yielded useful insights into SARS-CoV-2 viral dynamics.
+A model-based description of viral trajectories in different sampling sites has been elucidated, and we have found covariates, such as increasing age, disease severity, and male sex to be associated with slower viral clearance.
+Our review firmly establishes a role for early viral suppression in the management of SARS-CoV-2 and an important signal as to the possible benefits of interferons as a component of antiviral therapy has been found.
+It has been shown that viral dynamic models such as ours can increase the power to detect drug effects due to their utilization of serial measures 40 and our model should be useful to others in both the design and analysis of future phase II trials, hence the model code and raw data from this analysis are made available.